frederick-masterton/HTML5-twitter-bootstrap-CSS3-how-to-guide/README.md

 '''

-No frills guide to the twitter bootstrap CSS framework.
+No frills guide to the twitter bootstrap CSS framework making a responsive webapp.

 '''